ecammnetwork/minimal-mistakes/docs/_ecamm-live-manual/006-using-overlays.md

 * **Fill Entire Frame:** This checkbox will make the widget fill the entire broadcast area.
 When using this option, the overlay cannot be resized or moved around like a normal overlay.

 * **Keep Running:** This checkbox will keep the widget running even after hiding the Overlay or leaving the Overlay's Scene.
 This is helpful for Overlays that shouldn't be reloaded or that take a while to load up.
-However setting this should be used judiciously as once loaded, the widget will remain running in the background until the Ecamm Live app quits.
+However, this should be used judiciously as once loaded, the widget will remain running in the background until the Ecamm Live app quits.

 ![Figure\: Widget Editor](/assets/img/widgets.png "Widget Overlay Editor")

 #### Editing Widget Overlays

-To return to the widget's setting, click the <samp>Edit Widget...</samp> button at the top of the overlay's [settings popover](#the-overlay-settings-popover).
+To return to the widget's settings, click the <samp>Edit Widget...</samp> button at the top of the overlay's [settings popover](#the-overlay-settings-popover).

 #### Interacting With Widget Overlays